HomePage Path

 Hamstead Marshall Castle 1 is located in Hamstead Park, south of Marsh Benham, off Park Lane.
 3 miles west of Newbury, on the A4.

-The site is visible from a public footpath, which passes the castle from the church of St Mary.
+The site is visible from a public footpath, which passes the castle from the church of St Mary, check website for details.

 Car parking is by the side of the road.